Menu

 This is a support/self-help group, not one for expert writers (although we do have a few published authors in our ranks).
 Our aim is to encourage members to exchange information, ideas, and techniques for writing their family and local histories.

-This group is new in 2023.
-The inaugural meeting was held on 18 February.
-Led by Thistle, Larry, Melissa and Suzanne come along and find out how to research your ancestors from the USA & Canada.
+Come along and find out how to research your ancestors from the USA & Canada.

 Image: Group of men at a party, SAG Manuscript and Image Collection, Item 5/10059